erwinvaneyk/TuneMaps/README.md

 TuneMaps is a music recommender system that uses geographical data to predict musical tastes and trends.

 ## Requirements
-This project requires a working web server with PHP and MySQL.
+This project requires a working Apache web server with PHP and MySQL.

 ## Installation
 This project is built using the symfony framework.
 Installation requires several steps: